arnoudbuzing/wolfram-librarylink-examples/Examples/README.md

 3. Greetings &mdash; example showing how to pass in a string and return a string based on that input
 4. Squared &mdash; example showing how to square an integer
+5. AddIntegers &mdash; example showing how to add two integers